xso4/vndb-mirror/data/api-kana.md

 :   Every field of interest must be explicitely mentioned, there is no support
     for wildcard matching.
 The same applies to nested objects, it is an error to list `image` without sub-fields in the example above.
-:   The top-level `id` field is an exception and should **not** be specified in
+:   The top-level `id` field is always selected by default and does not have to
-    this list since it is always included in the response.
+    be mentioned in this list.

 sort
 :   Field to sort on.
 Supported values depend on the type of data being queried